Emily Watson: Early life

 Watson was born 14 January 1967 in London.
 Her father, Richard Watson, was an architect, and her mother, Katharine (née Venables), was an English teacher at St David's Girls' School, West London.
-She was brought up as an Anglican.
-She has described her childhood-self as 'a nice middle-class English girl ...
-I'd love to say I was a rebellious teenager, but I wasn't.'
+She has an older sister, Harriet.
+Watson was brought up as an Anglican.
+She has described her childhood self as "a nice middle-class English girl ...
+I'd love to say I was a rebellious teenager, but I wasn't."
 She is a childhood friend of actress and writer Clara Salaman, and starred in the screen adaptation of Salaman's novel Too Close.

 Watson was educated at St James Independent Schools in west London which were founded by the School of Economic Science.
 Whilst there, she witnessed "incidents of extreme cruelty" that were "very scarring for people going forward in their lives".
 She attended the University of Bristol, where she obtained a BA (1988, English).
-She later received an MA (2003, honorary) from Bristol University.
-Watson later trained at Drama Studio London.
+Watson subsequently trained at Drama Studio London.
+In 2003 she received an honorary MA from Bristol University.
 Watson was a member of the School of Economic Science until 1996, when aged 29 she was expelled following her part in Breaking the Waves.
-She describes the organisation as a "very repressive regime" and a "system where you were supposed to think a certain way and you weren’t really allowed to think any other way".
+She describes the organisation as a "very repressive regime" and a "system where you were supposed to think a certain way and you weren't really allowed to think any other way".
 Breaking out of it, she says, was a "very powerful release" in her life.